 - Optional: You can add a $12 PCI Firewire card, and use large Firewire 400 drives.
 For example, a 2TB Fantom GreenDrive

 - Soundcard, anything PCI works fine, such as this $30 Creative card from Amazon.
-(NOTE: The motherboard includes embedded audio, though it's generally not suggested for video capture.)

 - Your own copy of Windows XP, which you probably already have, or can find without much effort.
 (If you need help locating a copy, information is available.)

 Inevitably, somebody will contact me stating they can find a "better deal" on eBay

 or Craigslist.
 All I can say in response is "good luck with that".
 The ATI All In Wonder cards from the 128-series and 7000-series models were prone to blowing out the inputs from misuse/mishandling, and the 9000 series cards had issues with overheating when used for excessive gaming.
 You'll find many of those cheap cards on auctions were from these abusive environments -- smoke-infested homes/offices, ham-fisted handling of the wires/inputs, kids playing video games, unprotected/unregulated power sources, etc. Finding a known-working AGP slot board can also be a bit of a chore in the age of PCI-Express slots.
 These boards/cards are now up to 10 years old -- meaning that there's been plenty of time to accrue damage.
 (Note: NOT to be confused with thinking the card is "too old" to be good, as that is simply untrue.
 The best analog capture cards were made from 2001-2006.)
 You get what you pay for.

 Again, use the Contact Us email form, or simply PM me, if interested.